Phoenician Puzzle Sphere

 Slowly coming to, Jennifer looked around the tomb in wonder as she sat up from the ground where she’d fallen.
 “I must’ve blacked out…” She muttered, staring at the once again sealed orb.
 “What did it teach me?”

-Standing up, Jennifer expected to hear her back pop as it usually did, and her chest to ache as always.
-Neither happened.
-Taking a deep breath, she laughed as her lungs expanded within her chest without pain, without effort.
+Standing up, Jennifer expected to hear her back pop as it usually did, and her chest to ache as always, and was faintly surprised when neither happened.
+Taking a deep breathe, she laughed as her lungs expanded within her chest without pain, without effort.
 Crowing in exuberance, she danced around until she saw her arms.
 Her normally mocha colored arms, flawless chocolate skin leading to her gloves, were now ashen colored, with dark veins running under her skin.
-Inspecting, she realized her skin was drawn tight over her like she’d lost weight in all the wrong places.
+Taking a closer look, she realized her skin was darker than normal, and drawn tight over her like she’d lost weight in all the wrong places.
 Her clothes were even looser!
 Pulling a small hand mirror from her satchel, she looked at herself before letting out a piercing cry.
-The Puzzle Sphere had cured her of her affliction… by making her into one of the undead abominations she’d learned to loathe over her years of tomb raiding.
+The sphere had indeed cured her of her affliction… by making her into one of the undead abominations she’d learned to loathe over the years.